-The Chancellor's Office uses student equity funds to support the California Community Colleges (CCC) Health & Wellness Initiative.
-The CCC Health & Wellness Initiative is a statewide effort focused on prevention and early intervention strategies to support the mental health and wellness needs of California community college students.
-This initiative provides free resources for California community colleges around mental health awareness, suicide prevention training, and Crisis Text Line materials that promote a free 24/7 text-based support system (provided through a partnership with the Crisis Text Line).
-Additional activities include supporting the California community colleges to connect with their county behavioral health services to establish formal referral networks.
-In recognition of the significant needs of the California Community Colleges system, the Chancellor's Office prioritized resourcing two critical training components of the project, including prevention, early intervention, and mental health training and technical assistance available to the 115 colleges (\$275,000 annual contract) and Kognito, the online suicide prevention training that is currently available to 115 colleges (\$108,300 annual contract).
+The Chancellor's Office utilizes internal funding available through the Student Equity and Achievement program to support the Health & Wellness Initiative.
+The Chancellor's Office Health & Wellness Initiative is a statewide effort focused on prevention and early intervention strategies to support the mental health and wellness needs of California community college students.
+This initiative provides free resources for California community colleges in support of mental health awareness, suicide prevention training, and Crisis Text Line (CTL) materials that promote a free 24/7 textbased support system.
+Additional activities include supporting California community colleges to connect with their county behavioral health services agencies to establish formal referral networks.
+In recognition of the significant needs of the California Community Colleges system, the Chancellor's Office prioritized resourcing one critical training component of the project, including prevention, early intervention, and mental health training and technical assistance available to the 116 colleges (\$275,000 annual contract).